 - Do you develop your main idea in your subsequent paragraphs using assertions and supporting evidence to make your point?
 If not, start finding evidence and examples to support your points. - Do you include lots of "shoulds" in your writing?
 If so, this type of writing can point to assertions without evidence and examples to back up claims.
-Sometimes we think if we use strong language --"The BRA should understand that low income housing is good for all of Boston" we don't need to support our statements.
 Try to rewrite most of the "shoulds" out of the response.
 Try replacing "shoulds" with "coulds" to see what happens.
 Usually you have to offer more evidence and examples to shore up your ideas.